- Search The Registry

 - Street Team Youth Programs

 *Sylvia Robinson was born on this date in 1935.
 She was a Black singer and music producer.

-Born Sylvia Vanderpool in New York City, she made her first record when she was 14, backed by the veteran jazz trumpeter "Hot Lips" Page.
-By the time she enrolled at Washington Irving High School she was already singing and attracted the attention of Columbia Records.
-Through the early 1950s she recorded, sometimes as Little Sylvia, she met session guitarist Mickey (McHouston) Baker and the two began working together musically as Mickey & Sylvia.
-In 1956 Mickey & Sylvia were signed to RCA and released "Love Is Strange," a catchy song with a humorous seduction dialogue between the two vocalists.
+Born Sylvia Vanderpool in New York City, she made her first record when she was 14, backed by the veteran jazz trumpeter 'Hot Lips' Page.
+By the time she enrolled at Washington Irving High School, she was already singing and attracting the attention of Columbia Records.
+Through the early 1950s, she recorded, sometimes as Little Sylvia, she met session guitarist Mickey (McHouston) Baker, and the two began working together musically as Mickey & Sylvia.
+In 1956, Mickey & Sylvia were signed to RCA and released "Love Is Strange," a catchy song with a humorous seduction dialogue between the two vocalists.

-Perhaps All Platinum's most successful release, however, featured Sylvia Robinson on vocals, "Pillow Talk" (1973).
+Perhaps All Platinum's most successful release featured Sylvia Robinson on vocals, "Pillow Talk" (1973).
 The song was awarded a gold record (for sales of 500,000 copies) and was a standard on compilations of 1970s music for years afterward.
 Robinson recorded an album, Sylvia, in 1976.
-By the end of the decade, the hits had dried up, leaving All Platinum in dire financial straits.
-The company had already filed for Chapter 11 bankruptcy when Robinson was taken for her birthday to the New York club Harlem World in 1979.
+By the decade's end, the hits had dried up, leaving All Platinum in dire financial straits.
+The company had already filed for Chapter 11 bankruptcy when Robinson was taken to the New York club Harlem World for her birthday in 1979.